 Dragon and Mountain

-I asked my dear friend Phill, a digital artist, to create for me a sacred image which would signify, formally, a role I’d just been given.
-A man overseas invited me into a tradition of dragon magic with communities in various countries – meaning to honour me.
-I loved and admired him, and I already worked with dragons; I agreed.
-Each locality was designated a ‘tor.’
-My tor would be named for the town where I live.
+I asked my dear friend Phill, a digital artist, to create for me a sacred image to signify, formally, a role I’d been given.
+A man overseas invited me into a tradition of dragon magic with communities in various countries – an honour.
+I loved and admired him; I already worked with dragons; I agreed.
+Each locality was designated a ‘tor,’ mine named for the town where I live.

-I asked the artist for a design suggesting our local mountain.
-Viewed from my location, it has a high, pointed summit on the left, then two humps descending to the right.
+I requested a design suggesting our local mountain: viewed from my location, ia high, pointed summit on the left, then two humps descending to the right.
 I saw it shaping the word ‘Am,’ for Being.
-When he asked what colours I'd like, I chose green and purple, the colours of the Women’s Movement.
+Asked what colours I'd like, I chose green and purple, the colours of the Women’s Movement.
+(I've since learned that there is a sacred Indgenous women's site on the mountain .)

 The magical man’s dragon tradition grew warlike.
-It was metaphorical; even so, I rejected any such identification.
+It was metaphorical; even so, I rejected that identification.
 The dragons I knew were benevolent.
-I couldn’t bring myself to establish a branch of his tradition here.
+I couldn’t, in conscience, establish a branch of his tradition here.
 I resigned.
 He saw this as betrayal.

-He had overcome many challenges in those years, requiring a warrior’s mind-set, so I didn’t seek to change him but I wouldn’t join him.
+He had overcome many challenges, requiring a warrior’s mind-set, so I didn’t seek to change him but I wouldn’t join him.
 He cut off all communication with me.

 The artist, my soul-brother, died: cancer, sudden and quick.
-From his hospital bed, at my request, and witnessed by his family, he gave me permission to save all his digital art to do whatever I like with.
-I don’t have particular plans for it; I just didn’t want it to be lost when his website lapsed.
+From his hospital bed, at my request, witnessed by his family, he gave me permission to save all his digital art to do whatever I like with.
+I've no particular plans; I just didn’t want it lost if his website lapsed.

-Later, for reasons unconnected with any of that, I was one of a group of white Australians who received from a local Indigenous elder the freedom of this land, Githabul land.
+Later, it happened that I was one of a group of white Australians given by a local Indigenous elder the freedom of this land, Githabul land.
 It includes the mountain.

 sometimes at twilight